BjornKennethHolmstrom/website/docs/launch/launch-twitter.md

 Hello, Twitter.
 This is my first post.

-For the last year, my work has been focused on one core idea: how to bridge the gap between the heart (consciousness, non-duality, purpose and the mind (systems, governance, logic.
+For the last year, my work has been focused on one core idea: how to bridge the gap between the heart (consciousness, non-duality, purpose) and the mind (systems, governance, logic).

 Today, I'm launching my new online hub that brings this all together.